 European Artistic Crafts Days 2018

-EACD will be organized in Vilnius by the Old Town Renewal Agency already 4th time.
-14 workshops-galleries – members of Vilnius Municipal Crafts’ Programme will take part in the EACD.
-In 2018, the Museum of Applied Art and Design in Vilnius will join the partners of the EACD.
-Admission to the museum will be free from 6 to 8 April and two exhibitions will be held: a permanent exhibition, entitled „Luxury and Craftsmanship: European Applied Art of the 16th–20th Century from the Collections of the Lithuanian Art Museum“, and a temporary exhibition “Applied Arts and Design.
+EACD was organized in Vilnius by the Old Town Renewal Agency already 4th time.
+12 workshops-galleries – members of Vilnius Municipal Crafts’ Programme took part in the EACD, there were 28 educational events and 5 exibitions organised.
+In 2018, the Museum of Applied Art and Design in Vilnius joined the partners of the EACD.
+Admission to the museum was free from 6 to 8 April and two exhibitions were held: a permanent exhibition, entitled „Luxury and Craftsmanship: European Applied Art of the 16th–20th Century from the Collections of the Lithuanian Art Museum“, and a temporary exhibition “Applied Arts and Design.
 1918–2018”.
-The new partners are also Kaunas Cultural Centre and Trakai Traditional Crafts Centre.
+The new partners were also Kaunas Cultural Centre and Trakai Traditional Crafts Centre.